typeorm/typeorm/docs/connection-options.md

 * `driver` - The capacitor-sqlite instance.
 For example, `new SQLiteConnection(CapacitorSQLite)`.

-* `encrypted` - Set to true for database encryption

 * `mode` - Set the mode for database encryption: "no-encryption" | "encryption" | "secret" | "newsecret"

 * `version` - Database version